rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

         super().__init__(name, bases, attrs)

     def __call__(self, *args, **kwargs):

-        """
-        This method is called when the constructor of the new class is to be used to create an object
+        """This method is called when the constructor of the new class is to be used to create an object

         Parameters